 The UK Health Plan Urgent Care Clinic, an onsite clinic for UK employees who participate in one of the UK health plans (HMO, PPO, EPO and RHP) opened Jan.
 6, 2014, on the first floor of the University Health Service Building next to Employee Health.
 Hours are Monday – Friday, 8 a.m. – 4:30 p.m.
 Same-day appointments are available by calling 323-SICK (7425).
 The clinic is also open to dependents of UK Health Plan members over age 18.
 Visit clinic site »

-The April 2014 issue includes ICD-10 implementation, physician communication, NCI designation for the Markey Cancer Center, gynecologic oncology services, translational science, CT surgery capabilities and more.
+Designed to keep UK clinicians informed of strategic initiatives and help them get to know one another better, the April 2014 issue of OnCall includes ICD-10 implementation, physician communication, NCI designation for the Markey Cancer Center, gynecologic oncology services, translational science, CT surgery capabilities and more.
 Read OnCall »

 UK HealthCare delivers timely information to your inbox through our email newsletter, HealthMatters.